Women negotiating and signing agreement

 WHY should I not just sign straight away when renting premises?

-The terms of this lease will be something your business must abide by for the term of the lease and could ultimately determine your success or failure.
-Indeed the terms of the lease are just as important as finding the right property.
+Your business must abide by the terms of this lease, which could ultimately determine your success or failure.
+Indeed, the lease terms are just as important as finding the right property.
 Please read our guide on finding the right property.

 WHAT questions should you ask before signing the lease?

 • What is the permitted use of the premises?
-Check if there any zoning restrictions that may prohibit your business activity.
+Check if any zoning restrictions may prohibit your business activity.

 • What is the lease cost per month?

 • What additional outgoing costs may be payable?
-You should request a breakdown of likely outgoings additional to rent.
-These might include maintenance, cleaning, repairs on your departure.
+You should request a breakdown of likely outgoings in addition to rent.
+These might include maintenance, cleaning, and repairs on your departure.

 • Are there any incentives?
 Fit-out subsidies, rent-free or ret reduction periods.